developingAlex/lakedisappointment/README.md

           console.log({email, password})
         })
     ```
-1. at this point if you try to run the app you will get an error, the reason is because you have two servers running on different ports and by default they aren't allowed to talk to each other so we have to add a particular header:
+1. At this point if you try to run the app you will get an error, the reason is because you have two servers running on different ports and by default they aren't allowed to talk to each other so we have to add a particular header:

     we need to configure the access control **allow origin** header (necessary to allow cross port comms)